CodeJonesW/Wills_Blog/assets/blog-posts/deep-link-ios-expo-firebase.md

   ```

 - Then a post request can be made to the firebase dynamic links api with the config and the web api key in the header.
 The response will contain the dynamic link that can be used to redirect the user to the app.
+- For my implementation this was all done sever side.
+Whenever the frontend app would need a deep link it could make a request to the firebase link route on the server, make the api calls and return the dynamic link in the response.
+In order to preserve extra deep link creations I would store the dynamic link in a database and return the stored link if it existed.

   ```ts
   interface FirebaseLink {